MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/xaml-cust-ctrl.md

 One of the most powerful features of the Universal Windows Platform (UWP) is the flexibility that the user-interface (UI) stack provides to create custom controls based on the XAML [**Control**](/uwp/api/windows.ui.xaml.controls.control) type.
 The XAML UI framework provides features such as [custom dependency properties](/windows/uwp/xaml-platform/custom-dependency-properties) and [attached properties](/windows/uwp/xaml-platform/custom-attached-properties), and [control templates](/windows/uwp/design/controls-and-patterns/control-templates), which make it easy to create feature-rich and customizable controls.
 This topic walks you through the steps of creating a custom (templated) control with C++/WinRT.

 ## Create a Blank App (BgLabelControlApp)

 Begin by creating a new project in Microsoft Visual Studio.
 Create a **Blank App (C++/WinRT)** project, set its name to *BgLabelControlApp*, and (so that your folder structure will match the walkthrough) make sure that **Place solution and project in the same directory** is unchecked.
+Target the latest generally-available (that is, not preview) version of the Windows SDK.

 In a later section of this topic, you'll be directed to build your project (but don't build until then).